D-Mc-2017/SWMapster32/README.md

 Shadow Warrior Map Editor Port
 ==============================

- * This Release 1.0: 22 October 2017

-This is a work-in-progress release of SWMapster32 using Duke3D map editor port Mapster32 as a codebase.
+This is a work-in-progress release of SWMapster32 using Build map editor port Mapster32 as a codebase.
 There are bugs which I'm tracking down and fixing as an ongoing process.

 Warnings